 8. US seniors lost $84 million to romance scams in 2019

 An FTC report focusing on older adults found that romance scams resulted in the largest losses for scam victims over 60.
 Over $80 million in losses was reported by adults in the 60–79 age group and $3.3 million by over-80s.
+In 2020, this trend continued with people over 70 suffering the highest individual median losses at $9,475 each.

 And while the median loss for romance scams was $2,600 in 2018, victims over the age of 70 reported a median loss of $10,000 that year.